alces-software/flight-appliance-docs/docs/source/apps/docker.rst

     alces gridware docker list

-On a fresh build there won't be any ``Local`` images - but the ``Remote`` should display the ``docker.io/alces`` remote image repo which has the gridware base image as well as some application images that have already been built by Alces.
+On a fresh build there won't be any ``Local`` images but once the first build is run, the ``base`` image along with whatever apps have been built into containers will appear in the list.

 .. _docker-build-images: